Statistics and key figuresSee our reports

 The maritime offshore value chain is complete and Norway is one of the world’s largest maritime offshore nations.
 Members of the Norwegian Shipowners’ Association control more than 50 mobile offshore units, most of them drilling rigs, and the most advanced and modern offshore fleet in the world, consisting of 550 vessels.

-Most vessels are being built in China and South-Korea, while only a handful of vessels are being built in Japan and Norway.
-In addition, nine other countries have a total of 15 vessels on order.
+Most vessels are being built in China and South-Korea, while only a handful of vessels are being built in Japan, Vietnam and Norway.
+In addition, six other countries have a total of 7 vessels on order.